 Liposuction is exceptionally safe, but any surgery has risks and potential complications.
 Some of the most common are:

-- Irregularities with results: You could have bumpy, wavy, or irregular contours if the fat was removed unevenly, or you have poor skin elasticity.
+• Irregularities with results: You could have bumpy, wavy, or irregular contours if the excess fat deposits were removed unevenly, or you have poor skin elasticity.
 If any of these happen, you may need corrective surgery.
 In addition, it’s essential to wear your compression garment for several weeks to ensure your skin adheres to your new contours.

 Recovery